 What are Bulging Eyes?

-Bulging eyes, also known as proptosis is a medical condition in which one or both of the eyes protrude from the eye sockets abnormally.
+Bulging eyes meaning proptosis is a medical condition in which one or both of the eyes protrude from the eye sockets abnormally.
 This is due to swelling of muscles, or tissues behind the eye (usually because of some other medical condition) which make the cornea protrude forward and exposing it to air.
-This can lead to excessive drying of eyes and can affect optic nerve and cause vision loss.
+This can lead to excessive drying of eyes and can affect the optic nerve and cause vision loss.

 Excessive protruding eyes which make it look abnormal.

-Constant dryness in the eyes and problems in keeping it lubricated for long time.
+Constant dryness in the eyes and problems in keeping it lubricated for a long time.